-Sponsored content is promotional content created by an advertiser but published by another publisher, brand, or influencer.
+Sponsored content is promotional content created by an advertiser but posted by another publisher, brand, or influencer.

-From the user’s point of view it’s easy to detect paid content because it is marked as “Paid post,” “Includes paid promotion,” “Presented by,” “Sponsored by,” “Partnered with,” “Promoted,” “Affiliated with,” “Powered by,” etc. Let’s find out why companies actively use sponsored content in their digital marketing strategies.
+From a user’s point of view, it’s easy to detect paid content because it is marked as “Paid post,” “Includes paid promotion,” “Presented by,” “Sponsored by,” “Partnered with,” “Promoted,” “Affiliated with,” “Powered by,” etc. Let’s find out why companies actively use sponsored content in their digital marketing strategies.

 The mechanism that stands behind sponsored content creation is simple.
-Two brands agree on partnership and discuss the conditions.
-Usually, one brand (the advertiser) creates content and pays another brand, social media influencer, or publisher for sharing it with their audience.
+Two brands agree on a partnership and discuss their conditions.
+Usually, one brand (an advertiser) creates content and pays another brand, social media influencer, or publisher for sharing it with their audience.
 Sometimes brands cooperate to create content together and cross-promote it to their subscribers.

 Sponsored content is a simple yet effective way to deliver your promotional message to new audiences.
-Let’s find out which pros and cons this content type has.
+Let’s find out which pros and cons this type of content has.

 Pros and Cons of Sponsored Content

 - it adds credibility and trustworthiness to your brand image since it is shown alongside other things that a viewer enjoys;

 - it improves the user experience rather than interrupting it like regular advertising posts;